ethereum/fv-blog/_posts/2020-07-22-symbolic-hevm-release.md

 A similar restriction is placed on `CALL`s.
 The target of all `CALL`s must be concrete addresses in order to continue with the symbolic execution.
 If you are using `hevm symbolic` against live state, you will sometimes find it valuable to use `ConcreteS` as a storage model in order to be able ensure you don't end up calling a symbolic address.

+Currently, it is not possible to use symbolic storage for multiple contracts.
+The storage model for any contract called by the starting contract will always be `ConcreteS`.

 A classic problem one quickly runs into when doing symbolic execution is loops.
 If the loop condition depends on a symbolic argument, then naïvely exploring the possible execution paths will in the worst case not only result in an infinite regress, but infinitely regressing on an unbounded number of branches.
 Although there are ways of getting around this problem, such as trying to infer loop invariants (as is done by [Solidity's SMT checker](https://www.aon.com/cyber-solutions/aon_cyber_labs/exploring-soliditys-model-checker/) <!-- or some other link? -->), they are not included in this initial release.
 Instead, the number of times a particular piece of code can be revisited is bounded by the flag `--max-iterations`.
 This simple "bounded model checking" approach allows the execution engine to partially explore loops, but leaves it incapable of fully exploring the possibilities of certain loops.

 Another limitation in this release is encoding of dynamic calldata arguments.
 By default, `hevm symbolic` instantiates calldata to a symbolic byte buffer with a length of at most 1024, but can be specialized to conform to a particular function signature using the `--sig` flag.
 However, using this method only statically sized arguments can be given.
 This means that you won't be able to specialize calldata to match the function signature of `foo(bytes a)` for example.